niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 ..
 Important::

    An important file that will be often referenced throughout this documentation is the **YAML clusters configuration file** (``clusters.yml``).
-Rather than presenting it in its entirety at the beginning, the relevant bits of information will be introduced in the different sections, but you can have a full overview of that file in its :ref:`specific documentation <clusters_file>`.
+Rather than presenting it in its entirety at the beginning, the relevant bits of information will be introduced in the different sections, but you can have a full overview of that file in its :ref:`specific documentation <abin_clusters_file>`.

 Input files
 -----------